While instances of SMS spam are far less common than other digital scams, it still exists. Learn the signs of text spam and how to protect against it.

 If you’re ever unsure if a text you’re receiving is spam or not, err on the side of caution.
 A quick Google search, scan of a website, or message to customer support should be able to verify a texter’s identity.

-💡SimpleTexting Tip: If someone from a business is texting you individually (as opposed to sending a text blast to a list you’re a part of) they don’t need consent.
-This would be the same as you texting your number neighbor, for example.
+💡SimpleTexting Tip: If someone from a business is texting you individually (as opposed to sending a text blast to a list you’re a part of) they may be sending a transactional text, which can have slightly different consent requirements under the TCPA.

-On the flip side, there are some other things you can look out for that will prove be a fairly good indicator of a safe and valid text.
+On the flip side, there are some other things you can look out for that will likely be an indicator that a brand that is paying attention to compliance:

 Now that you have a better idea of how to spot a junk text message, what do you do next?
 While it’s always an option to just ignore or delete it, you have some alternatives.